Stand up for the facts!

 If Your Time is short

-PolitiFact found that Crist received at least $120,000 from the NRA during his bid for the U.S. Senate in 1998 and his 2006 gubernatorial campaign.
+PolitiFact found that Crist received at least $120,000 from the National Rifle Association during his bid for the U.S. Senate in 1998 and his 2006 gubernatorial campaign.
 These contributions ceased after Crist left the Republican Party in 2010.

 Just three weeks ahead of the Aug.
 23 Florida primary, Agriculture Commissioner Nikki Fried, a Democratic gubernatorial candidate, released a TV spot emphasizing why she should face Gov. Ron DeSantis this November.

 "Florida's had 46 governors, some good, some bad — and one, depends on which way the wind's blowing," Fried said, walking past a field of 46 mannequins.
 "But with Roe gone, our cost of living out of control and no ban on assault weapons, we have to try something new."

 Not unlike his party affiliation, Crist's view on abortion has changed throughout his career.

 He often made conflicting remarks about the procedure before he left the Republican Party during his 2010 Senate run.
 Even this year, as a Democratic officeholder and candidate who supports access to abortion, Crist has used the term "pro-life" to describe his stance.

 But Fried saying she is the "only pro-choice Democrat" in the gubernatorial race is wrong.
 Crist has been a Democrat for nearly 10 years and has routinely expressed his support for abortion rights.

 The Planned Parenthood Action Fund gave Crist a 100% rating for the 117th Congress, which convened in 2021 and runs through January 2023.
 The rating is based on Crist's votes on sexual and reproductive health legislation.

 The Florida Alliance of Planned Parenthood Affiliates also opted against endorsing a candidate in the Democratic primary because both Crist and Fried are "pro-reproductive health care."